 What happens if my car doesn't have insurance?

-The police could give you a fixed penalty of £300 and 6 penalty points if you’re caught driving a car you're not insured to drive.
+The police could also give you a fixed penalty of £300 and 6 penalty points if you’re caught driving a car you're not insured to drive.

-And if the case goes to court, you could get an unlimited fine and be disqualified from driving.
+And if the case goes to court?
+You could get an unlimited fine and be disqualified from driving.

 Why should I check my car insurance?